UCF-Coding-Boot-Camp/UCF-LKM-DATA-PT-12-2020-U-C/README.md

 Before requesting a regrade, write a short note explaining what you changed on Bootcampspot so the next grader understands why your work is being regraded.
 You must add this note to the BCS feedback thread for assignment.

-To request your regrade, send a group slack message to Sondra, Bay, and Josh.
+To request your regrade, send a group slack message to Sondra, TA2, and TA1.
 You must leave a note on your BCS homework page first - we'll bounce the request back if you haven't.

 </details>